1050 Brands 3181 Models 21608 Galleries 13542 Typefaces 6273 Patents

 Status: Typewriter Hunter

-Points: 10629
+Points: 11371

 I started collecting my first pre-WW2 standard typewriters in 2017.
-Since then I have added a few machines to my collection, which now ranges from the 1890s to the 1980s.
-As of 2020, I have more big standard (desktop) typewriters than portables, and a few standard electrics.
+Since then I have added a few machines to my collection, which now ranges from the 1880s to the 1980s.
+As of 2024, I have more big standard (desktop) typewriters than portables, a few standard electrics, and some unusual machines like Varitypers, uncommon IBM machines, and more.
+I am not a pro restorer, but I have restored a few of my machines beyond simple cleaning.

 RESEARCH NOTE: When researching the Tower Chieftain III on a computer with lots of screen real estate, you may find that launching the Tower Serial Number page and the Tower Chieftain III By Model/Year/Serial page in new browser windows can give you interesting perspectives on changes throughout the model series.